The History of Truman State University

 The presidents who have followed in Baldwin's footsteps have continued the tradition of focusing on a high-quality education.
-Today, Truman is known as a learning destination where intellectual students come to pursue a well-rounded education — just like they did back in 1867.
+Fast forward to today and Truman has transformed into a learning destination where intellectual students come to pursue a well-rounded education in a wide variety of academic areas.

 The timeline shown below illustrates the evolution of Truman State University from a training ground for teachers during its early years to a nationally recognized liberal arts and sciences institution that prepares students for success in whatever profession they pursue.

 Today, Truman attracts smart and curious students fueled by the desire to turn their intellectual and emotional connections into action, whether in a profession such as medicine or education, in an endeavor such as scientific research or business leadership, or through community and public service.